 Ambien Addiction Treatment Center in Rome, GA

-People who think they might be addicted to Ambien should talk to a healthcare professional about an addiction treatment program and safe ways to stop using it.
+If you or a loved one thinks they might be addicted to Ambien, it is critical to speak with a healthcare professional about an addiction treatment program and safe ways to stop using it.

 Understanding Ambien Addiction

-Ambien addiction can develop from misuse of this prescription sleep medication.
-It affects brain chemistry and carries risks for physical dependence.
-Certain factors increase the chances of becoming addicted.
+Ambien addiction can develop from the misuse of this prescription sleep medication.
+Because it affects brain chemistry, there are risks for physical dependence that may not be obvious at the outset.
+Certain factors may also increase the chances of becoming addicted.

 Defining Ambien and Its Intended Use